EHER/phpunit-all-in-one/src/phpunit/README.md

 ## Installation

-There a three supported ways of installing PHPUnit.
+There are three supported ways of installing PHPUnit.

 You can use the [PEAR Installer](http://pear.php.net/manual/en/guide.users.commandline.cli.php) or [Composer](http://getcomposer.org/) to download and install PHPUnit as well as its dependencies.
 You can also download a [PHP Archive (PHAR)](http://php.net/phar) of PHPUnit that has all required (as well as some optional) dependencies of PHPUnit bundled in a single file.